Privacy Policy

 In the event of a security breach that affects personal information, we will:

-• Notify Schools: Within 72 hours of discovery (GDPR/COPPA requirement)
+• Notify Affected Users: Within 72 hours of discovery where required by applicable law (including GDPR)

 • Notify Affected Individuals: Promptly if high risk to rights and freedoms